shanep-web/shanep-web.github.io/_lessons/lesson05.md

 In this lesson, we will investigate website structure and introduce basic HTML elements.

-## Objectives

-By the end of this lesson, you will be able to:

-- Use web developer tools to inspect existing web pages and network traffic.
-- Identify basic HTML tags and attributes and use them to create a static web page.

 ## Why This Lesson Is Important

 Hyper Text Markup Language (HTML) is a fundamental building block of the web.
 When HTML was first